shannawn/shannonaw/brain-doodles/true-and-beautiful.md

 Now, imagine if the vacation was every day.
 Imagine that every day was just a day.
 Imagine that I trusted myself to know that if I didn't do something today, I could do it another day.

 I want this for myself and I'm working on creating it.
 I can ask myself "do I want to do that?" before taking an action.
 I can set boundaries with others.
 I can acknowledge the expiration dates on a challenge I'm experiencing by telling myself "This a ______ minute/hour/day issue."

+**Where's the trust?**

+Glennon Doyle talks about control as what happens when there is an absence of trust.
+I try to control parts of our lives and others.
+I do this because I worry that if I don't control it, it might not happen.
+I do this by explicitly trying to control my behaviour. _Write a  gratitude list every night._ _Don't eat that._

+I also do this with where I focus my thoughts. _If you don't do it now, you'll never do it._ _Recent graduates have a hard time finding jobs after they graduate._ My thoughts are telling me biased information to control my behaviour.

+I try to control my behaviour because I don't trust myself.
+If I trusted myself, I wouldn't need to control it.

+And this lack of trust necessitates control and with control comes structure and routines and pressure.
+(The opposite of the liberation that I experience on vacation.)

+I would trust myself to be able to find gratitude moments without needing a list, to eat what I needed, to do things on my own timeline, to put in the effort to find a job when the time comes.

+I would trust that I know what's best for me at any given moment.
+I would have compassion for myself.
+If I'm not doing something now, that's okay.
+We have a lot going on now.
+And we'll do it later.
+Trust that I will do it.
+If it's important, then I won't forget.
+And if I do forget, it wasn't important.

+And by trusting myself, I'll be able to love myself.
+Because trust is a requirement for love.

+**How do I learn to trust myself?**

+Let's start with the opposite of control.
+Let's start by putting biased information towards trust in my thoughts and behaviours.
+These are thoughts that focus on my abilities - not my fears, and not my inabilities.

+They are thoughts like:
+* "I'm confident in my abilities to tackle any challenges that may appear."
+* "I have tackled harder things before."
+* "I'm choosing love today."

+Through building that trust in myself.
+I'll be able to listen to my body when it tells me it needs rest, food, or exercise.
+I'll be able to listen to my heart when it needs connection.
+I'll be able to listen to my mind when it tells me it needs stimulus.

+And I'll be able to trust myself to set boundaries and to follow my dreams.